newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 No, New York does not allow the expungement of jail records.
 However, eligible individuals may petition the court to seal records of convictions in New York under Section 160.59 of the Criminal Procedure Law.
 While sealing jail records removes such records from public access, these records are still accessible to certain entities.
 These include the offender, their legal designee, attorney, government agencies (armed with a court order) as well as individuals who present a court order.
 Likewise, certain employers may access sealed jail records if the job involves carrying a firearm.
 However, not all jail records can be sealed in New York.
 For example, jail records related to sex offenses, violent crimes, class A felonies, etc.

-How to Seal a Jail Record in New York
+How To Seal A Jail Record in New York

 disclaimer